ara3d/bim-open-schema/source-code.md

 - [Ara3D.Bowerbird.Revit.Samples](https://github.com/ara3d/ara3d-sdk/tree/main/ext/Ara3D.Bowerbird.RevitSamples)

-This way it can be used from the Bowerbird plug-in as a script or from the Browser plug-in.
+This way it can be used from the [Bowerbird Revit plug-in](https://github.com/ara3d/ara3d-sdk/tree/main/ext/Ara3D.Bowerbird.Revit2025) as a script or from the Browser plug-in.

 Two files in particular do the bulk of the work: